 It’s great that you are thinking about protection in advance.
 After abstinence, the best protection against both pregnancy and STDs is actually to use two methods of birth control at the same time:

 a hormonal method (like the Pill), because these have the highest protection rates against pregnancy

 Hormonal birth control methods are not suitable for everyone, though.
-For example, they can be less effective or more risky to take if a girl has certain medical conditions.
-Because of this — and because several different hormonal methods are available — the ideal way to learn what's best for you and your partner is to visit your doctor, nurse practitioner, or a local family planning clinic.
+For example, they can be riskier or less effective if a girl has certain medical conditions.
+Because of this — and because several different hormonal methods are available — the ideal way to learn what's best for you and your partner is to visit your doctor, nurse practitioner, or a local family planning clinic to discuss your options.